crazzfeng/sendcloud-docs/docs/Integrations/s-wallet.md

 ### Billing Schedule

-Your S-Wallet automatically processes and settles all previous month's charges on the **1st of each month**, ensuring consistent and predictable billing cycles.
+Your S-Wallet automatically processes and settles all previous month's charges on the **1st of each month** in HongKong timezoneand you'll recieve the billing email in 5th of each month in Hongkong timezone, ensuring consistent and predictable billing cycles.

 ### Detailed Reporting